Lego Harry Potter: Harry Potter and the Philosopher's Stone (2001–2002)

-The first film saw the largest number of sets, with fourteen being made in total.
-Initially, only eleven were produced, however three more were released the next year.
+The first film saw the largest number of sets, with fourteen being made in total starting 1 September 2001.
+Eleven were produced in 2001, with the remaining three released the following year.

 Harry Potter and the Chamber of Secrets (2002–2003)

 Ten sets were produced based on the second film in the series, two of which were released the year after the second film.
-These sets were designed to be combined with the sets from the first film.
+These sets were designed to be combined with the sets from the first film, with launch starting on 1 January 2002.

 Harry Potter and the Prisoner of Azkaban (2004)

-The third film saw eleven sets released, including the first Lego Harry Potter mini set.
-In addition, the minifigures became fleshed toned, following Lego universal change for licensed characters.
+The third film saw eleven sets released, starting 1 April 2004, including the first Lego Harry Potter mini set.
+In addition, the minifigures became flesh-toned, following Lego's universal change for licensed characters.

 Mini-sets (Small Polybags)

 Harry Potter and the Goblet of Fire (2005)

-Only four sets based on the fourth film were released.
+Only four sets based on the fourth film were released, starting 1 October 2005.
 The Harry Potter minifigure headpiece was redesigned in this series.

 Harry Potter and the Order of the Phoenix (2007)

 Only one set was produced based on the fifth film foreshadowing the theme's assumed retirement.
-This was the last Harry Potter themed set until 2010.
+This was the last Harry Potter themed set until 2010, released 1 June 2007.